 Class Skills: Bluff, Concentration, Diplomacy Heal, Intimidate, Lore, Parry, Ride, Spellcraft

 The gift of Spellfire was said to be given to only one soul per generation, but this was not so.
 In truth, many could harness the unpredictable and raw power that was Spellfire, allowing them to absorb hostile spells, concentrate blasts of pure arcane fire, and heal themselves and others.

 Spellfire is the raw energy of The Weave.
 Most who bear this gift never have the time or opportunity to develop this skill.
 Those who do practice their spellfire are able to hone their talent into a tool with fantastic abilities that most dabblers can only dream of.

-Requirements: Spellfire Lineage Background Feat (Requires 13 Constitution) OR Elven Background (Excluding Copper Elf), Endurance Feat
+Requirements: Spellfire Lineage Background Feat (Requires 13 Constitution), Endurance Feat

 Hit Dice: D4